rantsandruse/rantsandruse.github.io/_posts/2021-02-21-pytorch-in-ten-days-day2.markdown

 ---
 layout: post
-title:  "Pytorch with NLP in ten days - day 2"
+title:  "Pytorch with NLP in ten days - Day 2 - Train an LSTM model in minibatch (with proper initialization and padding)"
 date:   2021-02-21 11:17:18 -0800
 categories: pytorch in ten days
 ---